Shuwen-Li/ReactionOptimization/README.md

 Notebook Examples.ipynb demonstrates how to use our work to reaction optimization.
 Notebook results.ipynb demonstrates the reults of reaction optimization.
 Notebook path.ipynb demonstrates the path of reaction optimization.
-The folder bayesian demonstrates how to optimize reactions using Bayesian optimization.
+The folder Bayesian demonstrates how to optimize reactions using Bayesian optimization.
 # Contact with us
 Email: shuwen_li@zju.edu.cn